COSE$\nu$: A Collective Oscillation Simulation Engine for Neutrinos: Tests for advection and vacuum oscillations

 The results obtained are shown in Figure~\ref{fig:adv_step}.
 The sub-panel (a) shows the comparison of the results from FD and FV with the exact solution.
 The sub-panel (b) shows the nature of error accumulation of both FD and FV.
 Unlike the Gaussian profile, the maximum values of the error are $\sim 0.5$ throughout the evolution for both cases.
 This is pertained to the slight increase in the width at the base and a slight decrease in the width at the top of the profile obtained from the simulation compared to the exact one.
 Furthermore, the FD scheme produces small oscillation errors across the discontinuities due to the Gibbs phenomenon \cite{Gustafsson:1995}.
 When increasing the resolution, we find that the maximum value of the errors in both FD and FV across the discontinuities remains unchanged.
 However, the $E_2$ error can be reduced with larger $N_z$.

 We additionally compute the Fourier transformed spectra for all cases discussed above.
-In Figure~\ref{fig:fft_adv}, panel (a) compares the Fourier spectra obtained with the initial Gaussian profile while panel (b) compares those of the box profile.
+In Figure~\ref{fig:fft_adv}, panel (a) compares the discrete Fourier spectrum of the exact solution with the same of the simulation result for an initial Gaussian profile.
+Similarly panel (b) illustrates those for an initial box profile.
 As evident from the figure, the simulations produce nearly identical Fourier spectrum as the exact one when the Gaussian profile is used.
 For cases with the box profile, the Fourier spectra at the low frequencies compares well with the exact one for both the FD and FV schemes.
 Both implementations clearly suppress the high frequency part of the Fourier spectrum due to the slight deviation from perfect discontinuities at the edges of the box.
 Moreover, the FD scheme here shows further suppression of the high $|k|$ power when compared to the FV scheme, as a result of the KO dissipation discussed in the section~\ref{sec:fd}.
 A comparison of the advection test results with and without the KO dissipation for FD is shown in~\ref{app:KO}.